 Small but significant numbers of Ghanaians came to the US as students in the 1950s and ‘60s.
 Ghanian-Americans are a highly educated group, with some 48.9% holding college diplomas (compared to 23.1% of the population as a whole).
 In the 1980s and ‘90s, some Ghanaians permanently resettled in the US, leaving behind instability in search of opportunity.
 As of the 2010 census, there were 91,322 Ghanian-Americans counted, most of whom lived in the metro areas of (in descending order of population) Atlanta, Chicago, Detroit, Washington, DC, New York City, Newark, Providence, Worcester, Denver, and Columbus.
 Although California is home to the largest number of African immigrants in the US, Ghanaians have tended to eschew enclaves for settling in the suburbs, thereby reducing their visibility.

 The most obvious sign of Ghanians’ presence in Southern California is in the presence of a small number of Ghanaian restaurants.
-The first Ghanaian restaurant in Los Angeles may’ve been Nana and Naa International Enterprise, a business which sold both Ghanaian and Belizean dishes in Inglewood until its closing in 2009.
+The first Ghanaian restaurant in Los Angeles may’ve been Nana and Naa International Enterprise, a business that sold both Ghanaian and Belizean dishes in Inglewood until its closing in 2009.